-- In the case of the TRs that accept partial messages for the "Modification" and "Correction" reports (i.e. messages containing only the strictly mandatory fields such as UTI or counterparties' IDs and the fields that are modified/corrected), those TRs will need to ensure that the counterparties provide all the applicable data elements for action type New when sending the "Modification" or "Correction" report for the first time upon the application date of the revised technical standards. - c) When reporting updates related to the outstanding complex derivatives, the counterparties should maintain the same reporting logic as applied in the original report with action type "New" so that the UTIs do not have to be agreed retrospectively for historical trades.
+IDs and the fields that are modified/corrected), those TRs will need to ensure that the counterparties provide all the applicable data elements for action type New when sending the "Modification" or "Correction" report for the first time upon the application date of the revised technical standards.

+- c) When reporting updates related to the outstanding complex derivatives, the counterparties should report in accordance with paragraphs 1a to 1f of this Article and maintain the same reporting logic as applied in the original report with action type "New" so that the UTIs do not have to be agreed retrospectively for historical trades.
 This means that if a complex derivative contract was originally reported in one report with a single UTI, it is not expected to be decomposed into several reports in order to report a modification or correction of that derivative contract. - d) The expired trades are not expected to be modified.
 If a counterparty identifies a mistake in the previous submissions and sends a "Correction" report, such report will be validated in accordance with the revised validation rules.